 External Control Panel

+ISBO2482

 Testing according to DGUV V3 possible

 Each kit comes with several tools that provide an easy introduction to 3D-printing, so one can get started right after assembly!
 In addition to practical aids, such as the Magigoo print bed adhesive and a roll of PLA filament from the company 3dk.berlin, these also include the so-called AM Field-Guide Compact, which was created by Reutlingen University together with the trade fair "formnext" to provide an insight into the complex technologies of additive manufacturing.
+The complete printer kit (incl. enclosure) is already available for 750,00 € plus shipping.
+(April 2023)

-NETWORK & PRINT-TIME-DONORS Anyone using the "3D-PRINTING GOES SCHOOL" printer not only owns a safe, reliable and powerful printer, but also benefits from the wide and competent network that has formed around the project over the years.
+Anyone using the "3D-PRINTING GOES SCHOOL" printer not only owns a safe, reliable and powerful printer, but also benefits from the wide and competent network that has formed around the project over the years.

-Siebengebirgsschule Bonn, Be it Print-Time-Donors who donate time and effort to complete the kit with their printed parts or industry partners who support with resources and expertise.
+Be it Print-Time-Donors who donate time and effort to complete the kit with their printed parts or industry partners who support with resources and expertise.

 The "3D-PRINTING GOES SCHOOL" printer is increasingly establishing itself as the leading teaching method for 3D printing in the classroom.
 Like at the Siebengebirgsschule in Bonn, which already operates 9 systems, as of 2022!

+Over 100 Systems in 55 Schools in 47 Cities

+in Germany & Austria

+73 Print-Time Donors in 67 Cities

-17 Sponsors& Partners in9 Cities
+in Germany & Austria 17 Sponsors& Partners in9 Cities

-in Germany,

-Austria

-& Malta
+in Germany, Austria & Malta